nodirsid/ms-project/README.txt

 ------------------------------------------------------------
 * Shortest path algorithms for geographical networks
 * https://github.com/nodirsid/ms-project
+*
+* I verify that I am the sole author of the programs contained in this folder, except where explicitly stated to the contrary *

-* Created by: Nodirjon Siddikov
+* Nodirjon Siddikov
+* 26 August 2016
 ------------------------------------------------------------
 INTRO